nyctanthous/bias-bomb/README.md

 This project was designed to run Synthea's Covid 19 dataset.
 At the current time, you can download it at https://synthea.mitre.org/downloads.
 The 10K entry varient was used for this program.

 First, process the Covid-19 data by executing all cells in the `dataset` notebook.
-Then, switch to the `bias` notebook to perform Ma
+Then, switch to the `bias` notebook to perform a replication of Ma et al's label aversion with shallow selection on surrogate victims attack.